|

 Pulley |

-A Rotating Part (Pulley) that either drives a Belt, or a Belt drives the Pulley. |
+A rotating-Part (Pulley) that either drives a Belt, or a Belt drives the Pulley. |

 |

-Belt Driven Pulley : Pulley Driven Belt : |
+Belt Driven-Pulley Pulley Driven Belt |

 The Belt and Pulley elements are joined kinematically.
-Either the motion of the Pulley is found by the known motion of the Belt, or the motion of the Belt is found from the known motion of the Pulley.
-Hence, in the Kinematics Tree, the terms are Belt driven Pulley, or Pulley driven Belt. |
+Either the motion of the Pulley is driven by the motion of a Belt, or the motion of a Belt is driven by the motion of a Pulley. |

 DIMENSIONS |